 It feels like the pandemic is winding down in a major way, partly because toilet paper now seems to be plentiful in places like Costco (though yeast is still hard to find).
-As such, as did a little breaking from quarantine this weekend to celebrate Memorial Day.
+As such, we finally decided to break from quarantine this weekend to celebrate Memorial Day.

 We took the kids off to a good, long romp around Memorial Park once again, which seemed appropriate.
 There were a few new statues in place at the World War 2 memorial, one of which seemed seemed to be watching Hannah.
 The kids had the chance to walk (and roll) down the hill while smelling a few of the nearly-blooming flowers on display.
 The sun was beating down hard enough for us to seek shelter in the shade of a few ancient trees before making our way back to up climb one (and get re-hydrated).

 Then that evening we went and visited my parents for the first time in several months.
 My dad smoked up some ribs for a Memorial Day dinner (on Saturday), which we ate with my brothers and some potato salad I’d brought (and grilled mushrooms).
 We didn’t stay long, but the kids did get the chance to play a bit in the yard flinging rockets and swinging a few toy golf clubs before we headed home.

 Memorial Day itself was fairly low-key as everyone expected rain and cancelled such things as our drive-in church service only to have clouds and gray drizzle wander through.
 Vivian made some banana bread for breakfast, and we had a bit of a scare watching a plume of acrid smoke over our neighbor’s house only to discover it was from a barbecue.